 Reykjanes – Hidden treasures beyond the barren landscape

-Reykjanes hidden treasures
+The hidden treasures of Reykjanes

 Reykjanes Peninsula is the first impression of Iceland you see after arrival.
-KeflavĂk International Airport is located on the tip of the peninsula, and you’ll travel along its northern shore on your way to ReykjavĂk and beyond.
-Barren and desolate as it may look on first sight, there are actually a lot of hidden treasures to be discovered in its rugged interior.
+Keflavík International Airport is located on the northwestern tip of the peninsula, and you’ll travel along its northern shore on your way to Reykjavík.

 Spectacular south coast